Creative Field Techniques - Using a Wide Angle Lens

 So here are a couple tips to help you make the most of a wide angle lens.

-1. Add foreground interest, be it a reflection in the water, rocks, a tree, flowers; and then get really close to the object(s).
+1. Add foreground interest, be it a reflection in the water, rocks, a tree, flowers; and then get close to the object(s).
 These will add interest and balance to your image, but also generate depth and lead the viewer's eye into the scene.

 3. If possible, apply lens correction in your post-processing.
 Wide angle lenses naturally have distortion and editing software (such as Lightroom or Photoshop) will help correct that.